-If any of the exceptions set forth in the Section above applies, then Harbor-UCLA Medical Center is responsible for ensuring that it obtains an Authorization, as necessary, from the unemancipated minor regarding the use and disclosure of his or her PHI in accordance with DHS Policy No. 361.4.
+If any of the exceptions set forth in the Section above apply, then DHS is responsible for ensuring that it obtains an Authorization, as necessary, from the unemancipated minor regarding the use and disclosure of his or her PHI in accordance with DHS Policy No. 361.4.